juemrami/classic-weapon-enchants/README.md

 </div>
 <!-- ![gif](https://i.imgur.com/GbFFotd.gif) -->

+## Usage:

+  1. Hover over the toggle button to open the flyout menu

+  2. Click
+  - **Left-click**: Apply the selected enchant to the main hand weapon
+  - **Right-click**: Apply the selected enchant to the off-hand weapon

 ## Todo:

 - [ ] Add a settings dropdown on right clicking the toggle button to allow for some customization
- - Flyout direction
+  - [ ] Flyout direction
- - Flyout Toggle Mode (Click/Hover)
+  - [ ] Flyout Toggle Mode (Click/Hover)
- - Hide delay duration on hover mode
+  - [ ] Hide delay duration on hover mode
- - add a "Hide" option to completely hide the flyout toggle
+  - [ ] add a "Hide" option to completely hide the flyout toggle
-- [ ] Add support or additional flyout directions.
+- [x] Add support or additional flyout directions.
+  - *roughly* implemented.
+The icons are not organized in a way that makes sense for the new directions, but the flyout does appear in the correct location.
+  - [ ] Fix the icon organization for the new directions
 - [ ] Add a "click" mode for the flyout toggle by implement it as checkbox widget.

 ## Limited Combat Support:

-Because these actions are all protected (casting a spell/using an item) durring combat, the addon (any any others like it) can be limited at times.
+Because these actions are all protected (casting a spell/using an item), during combat the addon's functionality may be limited.

-Typically you shouldn't notice any bugs durring normal use

 For now im not handling the edge case of getting new weapon enchant items while in combat, so if you get a new item/enchant while in combat you will have to wait until you are out of combat to see it in the flyout.